BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Our Benchmark

-Depending on the full access to the $f$ or not, adversarial attacks can be divided into \textit{white-box attacks} and \textit{black-box attacks}.
-The former is deemed easier but less realistic because attackers could access parameters of the victim models.
-The latter is more practical and challenging because no information is known about the victim, and is the focus of BlackboxBench.
-As background, we introduce different types of black-box attacks: \textit{query-based attacks}, which query the target model repeatedly and can be further categorized into score-based and decision-based according to the model feedback, and \textit{transfer-based attacks}, which work offline without interacting with the target model\footnotemark{}.
+Depending on the full access to the $f$ or not, adversarial attacks can be divided into \textit{white-box} and \textit{black-box}.
+The former is deemed easier but less realistic because attackers could access parameters of the target models.
+The latter is more practical and challenging because no information is known about the target model, and is the focus of BlackboxBench.
+As background, we introduce different types of black-box attacks: \textit{query-based attacks}, which query the target model repeatedly and can be categorized into score-based and decision-based according to the model feedback, and \textit{transfer-based attacks}, which work offline without interacting with the target model\footnotemark{}.
+Their graphical illustrations are shown in Fig. \ref{illustrate_of_attack}.